What Are Sleep Terrors?

 Sleep Immaturity

-Results from incomplete maturation of brain circuits that regulate the transition between deep and light sleep — it is a developmental phase, not a disease.
+Results from incomplete maturation of the brain circuits regulating the transition between deep and light sleep — a developmental phase, not a disease.

 Benign and Transient